OctopusDeploy/blog/blog/2023-08/benefits-isolated-tenanted-infrastructure/basic-template.md

 |Database Schema Per Customer         |![](red-x.jpg)      |![](green-check.jpg)  |
 |Database Per Customer                |![](red-x.jpg)      |![](green-check.jpg)  |

-**Please Note:** All options marked with a red x are possible but impratical and not recommended.
+**Please Note:** All options marked with a red x are possible but impractical and not recommended.

 ## Unique customer identifier per record
-A unique customer identifier per record, or the shared application and database model, has many benefits.
+The shared application and database model has many benefits.

 - A single codebase to manage.
 - All customers get all the new bug fixes and features at once.